ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     service/metrics-server   ClusterIP      10.43.50.63    <none>        443/TCP                      41s
     ~~~

     You should get two lines regarding metrics-server.
-Also notice that the metrics-server is set in the `kube-system` namespace.
+Also notice that the metrics-server is set in the `kube-system` namespace and that it does not have an external IP, only a internal cluster IP (`10.43.50.63` in the snippet above).

 ## Checking the metrics-server service